DerekShain/fs-journal/src/reflections/wk1/day-2.md

 ## What problems do you think you could run into if you over-utilized the !important feature?

 Over-utilizing the !important feature can cause console log errors and issues with your code as multiple codes are trying to run at the same time.

+## Daily Challenge

+Here is the daily challenge for week 2 https://derekshain.github.io/resume/